-ndhen a sick or injured dogs is brought into Straydog’s care, our team spares no expense to provide medical attention and socialization training.
+When a sick or injured dog is brought into Straydog’s care, our team spares no expense to provide medical attention and socialization training.
 Straydog’s goal is to place each dog that comes through our gates into a forever home.
 BUT sometimes dogs don’t find that home, so we provide that space for them.
 When you Sponsor a Sanctuary Straydog, you provide a safe haven to rescues that never find an adoption family.
 You support the home-like setting, medical needs, and the daily love are care we provide these special dogs.

 Jack Jack suffers from a neurological disorder that causes him tremors, but thankfully does not cause him any pain.
 He is happiest when being loved by our care team.
 Your support ensures Jack Jack gets the care and ongoing medical attention he needs.